osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 ### performance benchmarking

+Because performance is the most important requirement for the Data Platform Ingestion Service, we developed a benchmarking framework in parallel with the service implementation so that we could measure performance at each stage of development and compare different approaches (such as comparing the performance obtained with the MongoDB Java "sync" driver with the "reactivestreams" one).
+The same pattern was followed to build a performance benchmark framework for the Query Service implementation.

+Both benchmark frameworks use the MongoDB database "dp-benchmark".
+Before each run of any benchmark, the contents of that database are removed and new contents are added by the benchmark.

+Benchmark-specific servers, "BenchmarkIngestionGrpcServer" and "BenchmarkQueryGrpcServer", were added that override the standard Ingestion and Query service network ports for those services to avoid adding benchmark data to a live production database.

 #### ingestion service performance benchmarking

-Because performance is the most important requirement for the Data Platform Ingestion Service, we developed a benchmarking framework in parallel with the service implementation so that we could measure performance at each stage of development and compare different approaches (such as comparing the performance obtained with the MongoDB Java "sync" driver with the "reactivestreams" one.

 The diagram below shows the elements of the ingestion performance benchmarking framework.